-Lockdowns in Nursery means there a very serious incident, either in the Nursery or locally.
+A lockdown is a very serious incident.
 A SIF needs to be created with a timeline to be submitted to Ofsted.
-Policy and procedure need to be reviewed in liaison with the police, PHE or other statutory bodies.
-Parents must also be consulted.
+Policy and procedure need to be reviewed in liaison with the police, parents must also be consulted.
 Advice may be sought from other agencies if appropriate.

 What happens when there is an accidents or incidents?

 What do we do in the event of a minor accidents?